MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-applications-existing-users.md

 ### Govern access using entitlement management

 In other situations, such as wanting to have different reviewers for each application role, the application is represented by multiple service principals, or you want to have a process for users to request or be assigned access to the application, then you can configure Microsoft Entra ID with an [access package](/powershell/microsoftgraph/tutorial-entitlement-management) for each application role.
 Each access package can have a policy for recurring review of assignments made to that access package.
-Once the access packages and policies are created, then you can assign the users who have existing application role assignments to the access packages, so their assignments can be reviewed.
+Once the access packages and policies are created, then you can assign the users who have existing application role assignments to the access packages, so their assignments can be reviewed via the access package.

-For more information on how to create the access packages, see [deploy entitlement management policies for automating access assignment](identity-governance-applications-deploy.md#deploy-entitlement-management-policies-for-automating-access-assignment)
+For more information on how to create the access packages and assign users, see [deploy entitlement management policies for automating access assignment](identity-governance-applications-deploy.md#deploy-entitlement-management-policies-for-automating-access-assignment).

 ## Next steps